khulnasoft/ml-buildkit/README.md

 ### Support for Nested Components

-> _You can find the implementation of this multi-nested example in the [examples](https://github.com/ml-tooling/universal-build/tree/main/examples) folder._
+> _You can find the implementation of this multi-nested example in the [examples](https://github.com/khulnasoft/ml-buildkit/tree/main/examples) folder._

-Universal-build has excellent support for repositories that contain multiple nested components (aka Monorepo).
-The following [`examples`](https://github.com/ml-tooling/universal-build/tree/main/examples) repository has four components: `docs`, `react-webapp`, `docker`, and `python-lib`:
+ML-buildkit has excellent support for repositories that contain multiple nested components (aka Monorepo).
+The following [`examples`](https://github.com/khulnasoft/ml-buildkit/tree/main/examples) repository has four components: `docs`, `react-webapp`, `docker`, and `python-lib`:

 ```plain
 examples: